 After stopping in Williams, you should be ready to head on up to the Grand Canyon, either by car on Highway 64, or for an extra special treat, consider taking the Grand Canyon Railway to the South Rim.
 Regardless of how you get there, you’ll know you’ve already seen some incredible places in Nevada and Northern Arizona on your way there.

-Are you planning a Vegas to Grand Canyon road trip?
+Are you planning to drive to the Grand Canyon from Vegas?
 Have any questions about these stops?
 Let us know in the comments!